 The assumptions for this projection and analysis are based on those listed in the 2024 actuarial valuation report for TRS, SERS, and SURS, except for the additional assumptions noted in the 'Actuarial Analysis' section that were incorporated for the purpose of valuing the proposed benefit and contribution changes under HB 2540.
 As noted, the results of these projections are based on all assumptions materializing as expected, including the 7.00% investment return for TRS, the 6.75% investment return for SERS, and the 6.50% investment return for SURS.
 To the extent there is adverse experience, the projection scenarios would generate larger required State contributions.
 Given the relatively low funded status of the Systems, investment returns that are less than expected represent a significant risk to the magnitude of the State's required contributions.
-Additionally, if actual increases in the Social Security Wage Base are greater than assumed (4.00% per year), the State contribution requirements would increase over time, resulting in further backloading on contributions leading up to the June 30, 2049, 100% funded target date.
+Additionally, if actual increases in the Social Security Wage Base are greater than assumed (4.00% per year), the State contributions leading up to the June 30, 2049, 100% funded target date.
 Furthermore, the proposed changes outlined in HB 2540 could affect actual patterns of decrement (e.g., termination, retirement) compared to the current assumptions, which may result in larger (or smaller) required State contributions.

-Additional risks to the Systems include, but are not limited to, contribution risk (the risk that the State does not pay the statutorily required amount or contributions will otherwise be less than assumed), longevity risk (the risk that plan participants will collect benefits longer than assumed), and employment risk (the risk that the number of active participants will be different than assumed).
+Additional risks to the Systems include, but are not limited to, contribution risk (the risk that the State does not pay the statutorily required amount, contributions will otherwise be less than assumed, or actual amounts of redirected bond payments made to the Systems are materially different than assumed), longevity risk (the risk that plan participants will collect benefits longer than assumed), and employment risk (the risk that the number of active participants will be different than assumed).